pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ### package.json
 **package.json** is a file used by `npm` to store versions of the `npm` packages installed in the current project.

-`npm` (Node.js Package Manager) is a CLI tool which comes with Node.js installation and it's used for installing other tools like aftorementioned Bower, Gulp, etc...
+`npm` (Node.js Package Manager) is a CLI tool which comes with Node.js installation and it's used for installing other tools like aforementioned Bower, Gulp, etc...

 ### .gitignore and README.md file
 Both .gitignore and README.md are files related to [GitHub](https://github.com/).
 I'm sure most of the readers know and use GitHub (and consequently [Git](https://git-scm.com/)).